Calquence tablets (Acalabrutinib Maleate Monohydrate)

 Important Warnings

-There are several important warnings and precautions to be aware of before and while taking Calquence tablets.
+There are several important safety considerations to keep in mind before using Calquence tablets.

 Who Should Not Take Calquence tablets